pkmntrainerblue/polishedcrystal/README.md

 **Squirtle**

+**Munchlax**

-All 3 will be available earlier than normal through NPCs.
-Look for them in Ilex Forest, Ecruteak Shrine and Olivine docks.
+All of them will be available earlier than normal through NPCs.
+Look for them in Ilex Forest, Goldenrod Department Store, Ecruteak Shrine and Olivine docks.

 ## Changes to existing Pokemon: